Lord, we know you are sovereign. We know you are in control, but sometimes this world can be overwhelming.

 Lord, give me the ears to hear and eyes to see the pain of other people.
 To give benefit of the doubt.
 To never tire of praying.

 Our framework begins with the foundational doctrine of the Imago Dei (Gen. 1:27) – that humans are unique and created in the image of God.
-This doctrine permeates every step of Sunday to Saturday’s approach to learning about a topic.
+This doctrine of respect and dignity permeates every step of Sunday to Saturday’s approach to learning about a topic.

 When this doctrine is applied, it forces us into tension, which then requires nuance.
 This tension and nuance manifests itself in a both/and worldview as opposed to an either/or worldview.
 For example, you can be an advocate for the police and for police reform.

-The Sunday to Saturday framework consists of four stages: pray, learn, pause, and engage.
+The framework consists of four stages/steps: pray, learn, pause, and engage.

 These four stages are not fixed, and you will move back and forth from one stage to the other throughout your life.
 You may stay in one stage for months or even years.
 At other times, it may be a blend of multiple stages.

 The colors of each step are specifically chosen to correspond to liturgical colors.
 Pray and pause are purple — purple represents preparation.
 Learn and engage are green — green represents growth.
 Gold represents glory.

-- PRAY: Each curated page begins with a liturgical prayer that we find useful when engaging with that particular subject.
+- PRAY: Each topic begins with a liturgical prayer that we find useful when engaging with that particular subject.
 When you pray, ask God to soften your heart and sharpen your mind.

 PRACTICES: Read the Bible | Journal | Listen to music | Go for a walk | Meditate | Read and write liturgical prayers

 GUIDING VERSE: Call to me and I will answer you and tell you great and unsearchable things you do not know. — Jeremiah 33:3 (NIV)

 - LEARN: Knowledge is power.
-This is where Sunday to Saturday’s curated topics and learning paths come into play.
-We have already spent hundreds of hours curating content.
-Use our curated topics as a starting point in your journey.
+We have already spent hundreds of hours curating content — use our guided learning paths and five questions as starting points on your journey.